sxmsnchz/CCAPDEV-S11-MCO2/README.md

 ## Notes

-The depoloyed app may take a while to load on first visit (free hosting).
+The deployed app may take a while to load on first visit (free hosting).

 This project was developed for academic purposes and is not yet an official school system.
 This project uses a local MongoDB database during development.
 The database is automatically populated with test accounts using the seed.js file.